juliano/juliano.github.io/_posts/2019-12-19-functional-scala-london-2019-day-2.md

 {% include figure image_path="assets/images/funscala2019/bas.jpg" caption="Real world cases of streaming analytics" %}

-Bas showed us how to work this data with Spark + Kafka.
+Bas showed us how to work this data with [Spark](https://spark.apache.org/) + [Kafka](https://kafka.apache.org/).
 How to prepare the data, process the streams, look at time windows and how to bound them by watermarks (timestamps).

 [Slides available here](https://streaming-analytics.github.io/Styx/presentations/functional-scala.html)

 ## ZIO Actors, by [Mateusz Sokol](https://twitter.com/mt_sokol)

 Mateusz started his talk going back to actors basics: what they are and what they should do.
-He made a quick demo using [Akka actors](https://doc.akka.io/docs/akka/current/typed/actors.html#akka-actors) and then introduced [ZIO Actors](https://zio.github.io/zio-actors/)
+He made a quick demo using [Akka actors](https://doc.akka.io/docs/akka/current/typed/actors.html#akka-actors) and then introduced [ZIO Actors](https://zio.github.io/zio-actors/).

 {% include figure image_path="assets/images/funscala2019/sokol.jpg" caption="ZIO Actors are location transparent" %}